Dr. Francis Munangi Mpindu – Ph.D

 PROGRAM VALUATION:

-Bi-Weekly Reflections (40%): Each participant is required to read the textbook, especially Chapters 3-10, and submit a half to one-page three-part report: a summary of the chapter; 3 new concepts learned; and 3 possible applications of those concepts in life within a policing context.
-Each report is worth 5 points.
+Bi-Weekly Reflections (40%): Each participant is required to read the textbook, particularly Chapters 3–10, and produce a half- to one-page report that is divided into three parts: a synopsis of the chapter, three new concepts discovered, and three potential applications of those concepts in real life within a policing framework.
+Each report carries a 5 point value.

-Observational Skills (20%): There will be two (2) one-page submissions on two different real-life disputes or conflicts.
-Each submission consists of a summary of the dispute or conflict, an analysis of the resolution process (achieved or attempted), and possible suggestion(s) or recommendation(s) on how the situation could have been resolved.
+Observational Skills (20%): Two (2) one-page essays on two distinct disagreements or conflicts from real life will be submitted.
+Each contribution includes a brief explanation of the disagreement or conflict, analysis of the settlement process (achieved or attempted), and any suggestions or recommendations for how the issue may have been addressed.

 CERTIFICATE GRADUATION REQUIREMENTS

-Students will require 30 credits to graduate with a certificate in Alternative Dispute & Conflict Resolution from Shiloh College Canada.
+To receive a certificate in Alternative Dispute & Conflict Resolution from Shiloh College Canada, students must complete 30 credits.

 DURATION